 Appointment With Owner

-Appointment With Listing Agent
+Appointment With the Listing Agent

 Agents must call and make an appointment with the listing agent who, in turn, calls the seller to make an appointment.
 The listing agent is present when the buyer's agent shows the home.

-Choosing Between by Appointment or Lockbox
+Choosing Between Appointments or Lockboxes

-- Local Custom: In some parts of the country, it is customary for listing agents to accompany all showings.
-For example, in Chicago metro, most homes do not have lockboxes, and the listing agent meets buyer's agents at the home.
-In Miami, typically only vacant homes have lockboxes, the rest require appointments.
+In some parts of the country, it is customary for listing agents to accompany all showings.
+For example, in the Chicago metro, most homes do not have lockboxes, and the listing agent meets the buyer's agents at the home.
+In Miami, typically only vacant homes have lockboxes—the rest require appointments.

 Drawbacks to Home Selling Without a Lockbox